Jaid/parse-numberings/readme.md

 # numbered-list

-Looks for related numbers in strings or file names and lists them for you.
+Finds and understands numberings in strings and file names.
 The detection is done in a heuristic way, but `numbered-list` helps you to decide if the results

 ## Installation